-- Facilitate collaborative interdisciplinary research, and
+- Facilitate collaborative, interdisciplinary and translational research.

 The following documents describe the program in more detail.